Menu

 A New National Monument:

-A national monument designation would prevent further contamination of springs and streams that feed into larger bodies of water like the Colorado River.
-Additionally, this designation would ensure continued outdoor recreation, healthy wildlife and communities, and the conservation of cultural resources in the area.
+This national monument designation will prevent further uranium mine contamination of springs and streams that feed into larger bodies of water like the Colorado River.
+Additionally, this designation ensures continued outdoor recreation, healthy wildlife and communities, the conservation of cultural resources in the area, and protected access for hunting and fishing, which have historically been enjoyed here for many generations.

 Western National Monuments Where You Can Hunt and Fish